kawgh1/Todoey-iOS13-Realm/README.md

 # Todoey ✓ using Realm

 ## What is Realm?
-- `Realm` is a mobile database by MongoDB designed specifically for mobile applications.
-It is an object-oriented database that can handle large amounts of data, and supports real-time data synchronization across devices.
+- `Realm` is a mobile database designed specifically for mobile applications.
+It is an object-oriented database that can handle large amounts of data and supports real-time data synchronization across devices.
+Here's how Realm works:

+  - #### Object-oriented approach:
+    - Realm is built around an object-oriented approach, where data is stored as objects rather than rows and columns in a table.
+This makes it easier to work with data and reduces the need for complex mapping between objects and tables.

+  - #### Client-side database:
+    - Realm is a client-side database, which means that it is stored on the device rather than on a remote server.
+This allows for faster access to data and reduces the dependency on a network connection.

+  - #### Reactive architecture:
+    - Realm uses a reactive architecture, which means that it automatically updates data in real-time across all devices.
+This is achieved through an event-driven approach, where changes made on one device are immediately propagated to all other devices.

+  - #### Encryption:
+    - Realm supports encryption of the database, which ensures that the data is secure and protected from unauthorized access.
+The encryption keys are stored securely in the device's Keychain.

+  - #### Cross-platform support:
+    - Realm supports multiple platforms, including iOS, Android, Xamarin, React Native, and Unity.
+This allows for easy sharing of data between different applications and platforms.

+  - #### Integration with popular programming languages:
+    - Realm provides APIs for popular programming languages such as Swift, Objective-C, Java, and Kotlin.
+This makes it easy to integrate Realm into an existing application or start a new application using Realm.

+ - Overall, Realm provides a powerful and easy-to-use database solution for mobile applications, with features such as real-time synchronization, encryption, and cross-platform support.

 - https://realm.io/

 ## Dev Notes